 Settings in Which Massage Therapists Practice

 Massage therapists practice in a variety of settings and locations and in a variety of contractual arrangements.
-A therapist may also practice at several different sites and/or settings in a single day.
 Some examples of locations in which massage therapists practice are:

-While massage therapists work in a variety of work environments, sole practitioners or independent contractors account for the largest percentage of practicing therapists (96 percent).
-Thirty-eight percent work at least part of their time at a client's home/business/corporate setting or their home, 25 percent in a healthcare setting, and 23 percent in a spa setting.
+While massage therapists work in a variety of work environments, sole practitioners account for the largest percentage of practicing therapists (74 percent).
+Fifty-nine percent work at least part of their time at a client's home/business/corporate setting, 23 percent in a health care setting, 24 percent in a spa setting and 29 percent at their home.
+Refer to the Industry Fact Sheet for more data.

 The Path to a Career in Massage Therapy

-- Complete a training program that will qualify you to practice in the location you choose.
+- Complete a training program at a massage therapy school that will qualify you to practice in the location you choose.

 - Upon graduation, meet the requirements of your state or municipality (such as obtaining a license or other credential, if you practice in an area where massage therapy is regulated).
-This will most likely require passing an exam, the most common being the Massage & Bodywork Licensing Exam (MBLEx) or an exam administered by the National Certification Board for Therapeutic Massage & Bodywork.
+This will most likely require passing the Massage & Bodywork Licensing Exam (MBLEx).

 Accreditation of Schools and Programs

 Accreditation of a school or program by the United States Department of Education (USDE) ensures the education provided meets an accepted level of quality training.
-Several accrediting bodies offer voluntary accreditation of massage programs and/or schools including the Commission on Massage Therapy Accreditation (COMTA), the National Accrediting Commission of Cosmetology Arts and Sciences (NACCAS), the Accrediting Commission of Career Schools and Colleges of Technology (ACCSCT), and the Accrediting Bureau of Health Education Schools (ABHES).
+Several accrediting bodies offer voluntary accreditation of massage programs and/or schools including the Commission on Massage Therapy Accreditation (COMTA), the National Accrediting Commission of Arts and Sciences (NACCAS), the Accrediting Commission of Career Schools and Colleges (ACCSC), and the Accrediting Bureau of Health Education Schools (ABHES).

 Massage Laws and Regulations

-44 states, plus Washington, D.C., currently regulate massage and several others are moving toward statewide regulation/licensing.
-Most states require a minimum number of hours of training, passing an exam to demonstrate competency (for instance, passing the MBLEx or the NCE), and continuing education to practice.
+Most states currently regulate massage and several others are moving toward statewide regulation/licensing.
+Most states require a minimum number of hours of training, passing an exam to demonstrate competency (for instance, passing the MBLEx), and continuing education to practice.
 The MBLEx is administered by the Federation of State Massage Therapy Boards.
-24 states and Washington, D.C. accept the MBLEx for licensing, with Arkansas requiring it.

 For more information, visit the NCBTMB website.